 What is Developmental Dyslexia?

-Developmental dyslexia is a specific learning disability that affects the reading skills of children and adults who otherwise have intelligence, motivation, and schooling required for correct and fluent reading.
+Developmental dyslexia is a specific learning disability.
+It affects the reading skills of children and adults who otherwise have intelligence, motivation, and schooling required for correct and fluent reading.
 It is a common learning disorder that affects children’s ability to read, write, and spell.

 While it is primarily characterized as a phonological processing deficit, there has been an ongoing debate about the potential involvement of visual processing difficulties in dyslexia.
 Individuals with this condition struggle with word identification, relationship between letters and sounds, and spelling.